Code-Institute-Submissions/memory-blocks/testing.md

         - Memory Blocks is a fully responsive website and can be played on all mobile phone devices as well as tablets, laptops and desktop computers.

+    As a young player, I want:

+    1. A game that is simple and intuitive to play, so I do not need to spend too much time learning how to play the game.

+        - Memory Blocks is a very simple game to play, the goal of the game is to memorize a grid of coloured squares before a timer runs out.
+When the timer reaches zero the coloured squares of the grid turn grey.
+Using their memory the player must then fill in the grid again.
+They simply choose a colour from the colour picker by clicking on it and then click on a square in the grid to fill that square with the chosen colour.
+The game ends when the timer reaches zero.
+The player has the option to end the game before the timer runs out by clicking on the finish button.
+Messages are displayed a certain points during the game guiding the player on the relevant step to take such as memorizing the grid or filling in the grid.

+    2. Easy controls for the game, so I can play the game comfortably and effortlessly.

+        - The controls are easy to understand and implement.
+A series of click events are all that is required to play the game.
+The player simply clicks on the relevant button to choose a level and clicks on the start button to play.
+To choose a colour they simply click on one of the coloured squares above the game grid.
+        The grid is filled in by clicking on the each square of the grid.
+The game is ended by clicking on the finish button or by letting the timer run down.
+A show solution button can then be clicked to show the correct solution.
+They can then click the play again button to start a new game.
+There is no typing needed during the game so the use of a keyboard is not required.

+    3. A game that is fun and exciting to play, so I can share and play with my family and friends.

+        - At the end of each game the player receives a score for their effort.
+They can then compete with family members and friends to try and beat each others scores.
+A sense of competition brings entertaininment and it motivates players to outperform others and allows them to assess their performance against the performance of others.
+The vibrant colour scheme of the website adds energy and the countdown timer adds tension to the game as the counter approaches zero.